cognifog-eu/iot-edge-gw/README.md

 This manual includes all the steps and source code correspoding to the installation of the IoT Edge Gateway module of COGNIFOG into a Raspberry Pi module.

 ## A. Prerequisites
-Source code has been validated in the following platform:
+The IoT Edge Gateway has been validated in the following platform:
 - **HW**: Raspberry Pi 4B (4GB RAM and 32GB SD card)
 - **OS**: Debian GNU/Linux 11 (bullseye)
 - **SW**: Lightweight Kubernetes K3S (https://k3s.io/)